How to Disappear Completely and Never Be Found

 How to Disappear Completely and Never Be Found is a how-to book by Doug Richmond, originally released in 1985.

-Plot
+Summary

 The book is a guide on starting a new identity.
 It includes chapters on planning a disappearance, arranging for new identification, finding work, establishing credit, pseudocide (creating the impression of one's own death), and more.
 The book recommends a method of disappearing by assuming the identity of a dead person with similar vital statistics and age, and also includes a section on avoiding paper trails which, due to the age of the book, may no longer be relevant or useful.

 Adaptations

 A play inspired by the book was released in 2005 by Fin Kennedy, about a man wanting to disappear, which won the John Whiting Award.

 The Polish ambient music collective ‘How To Disappear Completely’ is named after the book.

-The title for Radiohead's song 'How To Disappear Completely', from their 2000 album Kid A, is a reference to Richmond.
+The title of 'How To Disappear Completely' by Radiohead was inspired by the book.